Devheyru/Devheyru/README.md

 ---

-> "Code is like humor.
-When you have to explain it, it's bad." — Cory House
+ <p align="center">"Code is like humor.
+When you have to explain it, it's bad." — Cory House</p>

-Thanks for visiting my profile!
-Let's build something amazing together! 🚀
+<h2>Thanks for visiting my profile!
+Let's build something amazing together! 🚀</h2>